 The quest for the Holy Grail in web crypto libraries

-Here in Cubbit we have the dream of decentralizing the data infrastructure and to do so we need a web application on which users are able to save and access their files from anywhere in the world.
+Here at Cubbit we have the dream of decentralizing the data infrastructure and to do so we need a web application on which users are able to save and access their files from anywhere in the world.
 That’s why we began our search for available web crypto libraries running on the browser.
 Although a lot of them popped up over the years, no one suited our needs regarding encryption speed and usability for three main reasons:

 - Overly complicated APIs.